94rain/openFlights/Results.md

 **Sample 4**: Disconnected graph

 This is the example running on simple_airports_5.csv.
-It starts from number 6435 airport and ends at number 8335 airport.
-Since there is no path between two airports,  the result would be error and return an no path mesage.
+It starts at number 6435 airport and ends at number 8335 airport.
+Since there is no path between two airports,  the result would be an error message that there is no route.

 <img src="assets/dijkstra-disconnected-sample.png" alt="AStar_complex_cycle" width="400px" height="300px" style="zoom:50%;" />